 - MODALIS: this team aims at modeling and exploiting large scale distributed computing infrastructures such as grids.
 Its research works include the design of flexible service architectures taking into account user needs.
-Several members of both teams regularly have discussions on knowledge modeling. - LARIA, Amiens, that now studies organizational semantic webs with a strong emphasis on ontology engineering. - UTC (COSTECH) Compiègne, that studies epistemological foundations of ontologies, multi-agents approach for KM, learning memory combining semantic web and eLearning, - UTT (Tech-CICO), Troyes, multidisciplinary team that studies cooperative approaches for knowledge management, action communities, socio-semantic web, project memory and memory for professional training. - LIRIS Lyon working on knowledge-based systems, case-based reasoning and trace modeling.
-They use semantic web formalisms to represent their models. - LIPN, Paris that works on terminology and NLP tools, and has developed TERMINAE, a tool supporting construction of ontologies from texts. - Sheffield (NLP tools such as GATE or Amilcare, used by their partners of the AKT project in UK).
+Several members of both teams regularly have discussions on knowledge modeling. - LARIA, Amiens: this team now studies organizational semantic webs with a strong emphasis on ontology engineering. - UTC (COSTECH) Compiègne: that group studies epistemological foundations of ontologies, multi-agents approach for KM, learning memory combining semantic web and eLearning, - UTT (Tech-CICO), Troyes: this multidisciplinary team that studies cooperative approaches for knowledge management, action communities, socio-semantic web, project memory and memory for professional training.

+- LIRIS, Lyon: this group is working on knowledge-based systems, case-based reasoning and trace modeling.
+They use semantic web formalisms to represent their models. - LIPN, Paris: this group works on terminology and NLP tools, and has developed TERMINAE, a tool supporting construction of ontologies from texts. - Sheffield University: this university produces NLP tools such as GATE or Amilcare, used by their partners of the AKT project in UK.
 We relied on their NLP platform GATE in our previous work on semi-automatic generation of annotations from text.